blackcoffeerobotics/gazebo-ros-actor-plugin/README.md

 ## About

-The `gazebo_ros_actor_plugin` package contains a plugin for **Gazebo Harmonic** and **ROS2** that enables dynamic control of actors in simulation.
-The plugin allows you to control actors using either position or velocity commands.
+The `gazebo_ros_actor_plugin` package contains a plugin for **Gazebo Harmonic** and **ROS2 Jazzy** that enables dynamic control of actors in simulation.
+The plugin allows you to control actors using either pose array or velocity commands.

 ## System Requirements